Faculty Profile: Herbert Y. Meltzer, MD, Professor in Psychiatry and Behavioral Sciences and Neuroscience

-Over the course of 50 years, Herbert Meltzer, MD, professor in psychiatry and behavioral sciences and physiology, has followed the science.His career in medicine, which spans six decades, has taken him to four universities, resulted in many honors, and brought the world a breakthrough discovery that eventually led to development of the most commonly used drugs for schizophrenia and bipolar disorder.
+Over the course of 50 years, Herbert Meltzer, MD, professor in psychiatry and behavioral sciences and neuroscience, has followed the science.His career in medicine, which spans six decades, has taken him to four universities, resulted in many honors, and brought the world a breakthrough discovery that eventually led to development of the most commonly used drugs for schizophrenia and bipolar disorder.

 Today, as director of the Translational Neuropharmacology Program at Feinberg, science is still in the driver’s seat.